WesleyPizetta/aqui_servicos/README.md

 ## Notes :notebook:

 * Well, my intention is to start step by step, from a noob to a experient Flutter developer.
-I intend to implement some complex features in the future, but for now, I am just starting by prototype the app and learn the basics of the language.
+I intend to implement some complex features in the future, but for now, I am just starting by prototype the app and learn the basics of the framework.

 ## Social Media :bust_in_silhouette: